tyrelh/starter-snake-deno/README.md

 ```
 Since Deno has no permissions by default the `--allow-net` gives your snake network access.

+### Battlesnake Arena

+If you want to use the [Battlesnake Arena](https://play.battlesnake.com/arena/global/) for testing you will need a tool such as [ngrok](https://ngrok.com/) to allow the arena to communicate with your server on your local machine.

+1. Sign up for a free account with [ngrok](https://dashboard.ngrok.com/signup)
+2. Download their executable.
+This can be placed somewhere global on your machine or in your project directory.
+3. Make sure your snake server is running.
+4. Wherever you put that executable, run `ngrok http 5000`.
+Make sure the port supplied matches the port your snake is using (this project defaults to `5000`).
+5. You should see a forwarding URL in the terminal running ngrok.
+Copy the http URL, it should look something like `http://147fb4e4.ngrok.io`.
+6. Go to the [Battlesnake Arena](https://play.battlesnake.com/arena/global/) and login with your Github account.
+[Create a new snake](https://play.battlesnake.com/account/snakes/create/) and enter the ngrok URL.

+Test it out by running a game!

+Some things to note about using ngrok to run your snake locally:
+* ngrok adds a lot of latency to your snake.
+With a decent internet connection I was seeing times of around 130-150ms, but I have seen that spike well over the default timeout of 500ms.
+Just something to be aware of. ngrok should only be used for development and avoided for any competitions.
+* If you restart the ngrok process it will generate a new random URL for you.
+That means you need to edit the URL of your snake on the Battlesnake Arena to reflect this.

 ## Deploy to Heroku
 If you don't have the Heroku CLI installed, install it.
 (Example using Brew on MacOS.
 Refer to the [Heroku docs](https://devcenter.heroku.com/articles/heroku-cli) for other OSs)
 ```bash